 It has to be said that many comments had been very well-considered, and we had a wide range of ideas for coat of arms designs, and suitable symbolism to reflect the bearer.
 These ranged form hyenas, budgies, monkeys and cows, to whales tortoises, giraffes and orangutans.
 It seems that people are keen to express their individuality through heraldry, and this exercise has been a fun way of allowing people to express symbolic ideas for their design.

 If you are interested to find out more about the symbolism of animals in heraldry, or want to design a coat of arms for fun, then have a look at our blog posts about animals in coat of arms designs, parts one, two and three.
 We have a useful blog post about colours in heraldry, which you can read here.
 Plus, if you are interested to know more about artistic interpretation in heraldry, click here.
-Our blog post ‘does my family name have a coat of arms‘ might answer some of your questions.
+Our blog posts ‘does my family name have a coat of arms‘ or ‘Family Crests, What Are They And How To Find Yours?’ might answer some of your questions.
 We have a wide range of gift ideas suitable for all occasions that are sure to impress.
 Visit our shop for inspiration.